kelzenberg/master-project/README.md

 ### Hooks

 This repository uses pre-commit Git hooks via [husky](https://www.npmjs.com/package/husky) and [lint-staged](https://www.npmjs.com/package/lint-staged) to check your commit for faulty code formatting and linter errors.
-You do not need to install anything extra (but you should, see [Recommendations](#recommendations)) to make this work.
+You do not need to install anything extra (but you should see the [Recommendations](#recommendations) section) to make this work.
 During the `git commit` action you will see the hooks running in your console.

-**⚠️ If the hooks fail, you should fix your changes before committing again ⚠️**
+**⚠️ If the hooks fail, you should fix your changes accordingly before committing again ⚠️**

 ## Monorepo & Packages